dmachard/ReleascenIFY/README.md

   <img src="imgs/logo_releascenify.png" alt="Releascenify Logo" width="400">
 </p>

-A regex-based Python library to parse scene release names and extract technical metadata (title, year, resolution, quality, codec, audio, languages, etc.).
+Parse Scene and P2P release names into structured metadata and compare release quality automatically.
+Built with a rule/regex engine.

 **Live Demo & Web Interface:** [https://dmachard.github.io/releascenify/docs/](https://dmachard.github.io/releascenify/docs/)

 ## Why?
 Release names follow a strict grammar inherited from the Scene and P2P groups.
 Once decoded, you can predict the quality, source, language, and release group just from the filename.
-This library is a modernized alternative to PTN (Parse Torrent Name).
+This library is an alternative to PTN (Parse Torrent Name).

 ## Installation